Brenda-Chuang/Airbnb-Hosting-Insights-in-Australia-Project/README.md

 5. Who are the dominant hosts in the identified location?
 Provide detailed information including but not limited to their tenure, number of listings, and estimated revenue for the next 30 days. <br/>
-   The top 3 dominant hosts (measured by projected revenue) in Busselton, WA are DownSouth (9 years), Davinia (8 years), and Dunsborough Holiday (7 years), and their estimated revenue for the next 30 days are $617k, 570k, and $510k, respectively. <br/>
+   The top 3 dominant hosts (measured by projected revenue) in Busselton, WA are DownSouth (9 years), Davinia (8 years), and Dunsborough Holiday (7 years), and their estimated revenue for the next 30 days is $617k, 570k, and $510k, respectively. <br/>

    Dashboard view for answering question 5: <br/>
    ![image](https://github.com/user-attachments/assets/9a5d4456-89fa-4fcd-ba89-0d88e2f2a446)